Skip to main content

 Like a fire alarm system that alerts people of a fire in a burning building, an IT Security Risk Assessment and Penetration Test warns your company of any security gaps, assets, and threats.

-Our Managed IT department at LDI can provide an end-to-end assessment of your security landscape by first assessing your security posture and then conducting a penetration test to identify what your IT infrastructure looks like from a hacker’s perspective.
+Our Managed IT department at LDI Connect can provide an end-to-end assessment of your security landscape by first assessing your security posture and then conducting a penetration test to identify what your IT infrastructure looks like from a hacker’s perspective.

 How can you tell the difference between an IT Security Risk Assessment and a Penetration Test?
 In this article, we will define both, and we will also break down the reasons you might perform them.
 After reading this article, you will have a better idea of which your company may need